 The model is fitted to the data collected from pension plans.
-This data has been through pre-processing (including calculation of initial exposed to risk in each calendar year for an individual) and quality control by Mercer, and we also apply some additional controls to the data including:
+For CV22 the data is either supplied to Club Vita by Mercer or directly sourced from the plans by Club Vita.
+The data provided by Mercer has been through preprocessing (including calculation of initial exposed to risk in each calendar year for an individual) and quality control by Mercer.
+Additonal controls are applied to the Mercer data, as well as the directly sourced data, and include: